kshtzsharma48/lift_squeryl_demo/README.md

 lift_squeryl_demo
 =================

-A project demonstrating some simple Lift and SQeuryL.
+A project demonstrating some simple Lift and Sqeuryl.

 This project uses a pom.xml file that should work well as a basis for maven-driven lift projects that want to use all of eclipse's web tools platform features (including the servers tab)

-This pom.xml file works perfectly at the command line, and if you have the proper eclipse plugins, it will integrate perfectly with the scala IDE, the web tools platform server support (I have only tried Tomcat YMMV), JRebel reloading of classes on save, etc.
+This pom.xml file works perfectly at the command line, and if you have the proper eclipse plugins it will import perfectly with the scala IDE, and will allow the web tools platform server support (I have only tried Tomcat YMMV), JRebel reloading of classes on save, etc.

 I use this basic template to do full-blown Liftweb developement, and am quite pleased with it.
 You never need a command line,